 Meet Our Directors

-Hi my name is Fiona.
-As a parent of a child with additional needs, I was invited to attend the first conference that SGPC held for parents and professionals.
+" I was invited to attend the first conference that SGPC held for parents and professionals.
 I attended out of curiosity because I am also a foster carer and I wanted to gain a better understanding of the challenges I might face as a carer of a SEND child.
-I remain involved with SGPC because I have a passion for the work that SGPC do and I share the same vision because I know that SGPC really wants to make a difference within the community.
-Although I helped in the early stages of setting up the company, unfortunately, due to work commitments, my role is now as a non -executive Director.
+I remain involved with SGPC because I have a passion for the work that SGPC do and I share the same vision because I know that SGPC really wants to make a difference within the community"

 Helen has been involved with SGPC right at the start in a supportive role and has always had admiration for Parents and Carers.
 Helen's background was in Social Care.
-Having now retired Helen keeps herself very busy by volunteering at a chairty and we are lucky to have Helen as a non executive director and also a joint chair of the board of Directors.
+Having now retired, Helen keeps herself very busy by volunteering at a charity one day a week as well as being on our board.
+We are delighted to have Helen as a Non- Executive director and also a joint chair of the board of Directors.

-I became involved with SGPC in 2010 as I was interested in making a difference for other families as well as working alongside professionals to help improve and shape services.
+Leonie became involved with SGPC in 2010 as a member of our community and was interested in making a difference for other families as well as working alongside professionals to help improve and shape services.

-South Glos Parents and Carers is an organisation I am so proud to be part of.
+South Glos Parents and Carers is an organisation Rachel is so proud to be part of.
 Bringing Parent Carers together to help and support each other and to try to make the journey easier for other families on their own journey is so powerful.

 Sue's background is an Educational Psychology and has always had a passion for children and young people with Special Education Needs and Disability.
-Sue has been involved in so many projects since her retirement.
-Autism Education Trust, School Governor and is one of our non executive Directors and Joint Chair at SGPC oh and not forgetting a grandparent to two adorable grandchildren . .
+Sue has been involved in so many projects since her retirement and is passionate about children and young people with additional needs and their families, Autism Education Trust, School Governor and is one of our Non-Executive Directors and Joint Chair at SGPC.
+Oh, and not forgetting a grandparent to two adorable grandchildren.